-Revolving loan capital represents awards from the Department of Education for credit enhancement (see Note 7), CDFI Capital Magnet awards (see Note 1), and other permanent loan capital from donors (see below).
-The ED credit enhancement grant is used to provide credit enhancement in the form of securable collateral in connection with the financing of charter school facilities (see page 10 and Note 7).
+Revolving loan capital represents awards from the Department of Education for credit enhancement (see Note 8), CDFI Capital Magnet and other programmatic awards (see Note 1), and other permanent loan capital from donors (see below).
+The ED credit enhancement grant is used to provide credit enhancement in the form of securable collateral in connection with the financing of charter school facilities (see page 9 and Note 8).
 The Capital Magnet awards are used to make loans to qualified projects.
 Each of these grants requires that the proceeds be revolved for recurring use during the term of the respective agreements.
 Accordingly, the expended grant proceeds plus applicable donor-designated accumulations remain in net assets with donor restrictions until depleted by losses or until the agreements expire.
 The ED credit enhancement grant expires in September 2040 and the Capital Magnet awards expire on various dates through March 2024.